 Go on “Network & internet,” then “Hotspot & tethering.”

 From here, select “Wi-Fi hotspot” and turn it on by selecting the switch to blue.

 To change a hotspot setting or create a password.
 If you have not already set up a hotspot, first tap “Set up Wi-Fi hotspot” and follow the instructions provided.
 If you do not wish for your hotspot to require a password, select “None” under “Security.”

 On the other device that you would like to connect, open the list of Wi-Fi options and search for your phone’s hotspot name.

 Enter your phone’s hotspot password and click “Connect.”
 You may share your phone internet with a total of 10 mobile devices.

 To view more information and instructions on Google’s support page, please click here.

-The following guide is intended to walk you through the process of taking your Spring 2020 Final Examinations.
+The following guide is intended to walk you through the process of taking your Fall 2020 Examinations.
 Please read these instructions carefully.

 Unless you are otherwise notified by your professor, all final examinations will be administered remotely as “open book/open note/open Internet” exams this term.

 You will have the ability to